luqmanbarry/aro-classic-terraform/docs/architecture/terraform-vs-gitops-boundary.md

 Terraform stops once the cluster and GitOps bootstrap are complete.
 Day-2 configuration should be modeled as GitOps applications whenever practical.

 Managed identity for the ARO cluster itself is a Terraform concern because it changes the cluster identity model and Azure role assignment model.
-Workload identity use by apps remains a GitOps or app-delivery concern after the cluster exists.
+The shared GitOps bootstrap identity for the default External Secrets store is also Terraform-owned because it depends on Azure role assignment and federated credential setup.
+Day-2 app-specific workload identity remains a GitOps or app-delivery concern after the cluster exists.